 What are the Pros of EPOs?

-- No referral to see a specialist.
-That saves the copayment to see your primary care physician and avoids delays.
+- No referral to see a specialist, saving you the cost of a copayment and time to see your primary care physician.

 - Emergency care is covered even if you go out of your network.